How to Stop Rocking Your Baby to Sleep

 I used all sorts of rocking, from side-to-side stepping to my bob-and-weave move.
 But the constant rocking motion plus a growing baby meant my arms couldn’t hold up for much longer.

-4 reasons I regret rocking my baby to sleep
+Why I regret rocking my baby to sleep

-When he was four months old, I visited my sister and noticed she had a yoga ball.
+When my baby was four months old, I visited my sister and noticed she had a yoga ball.
 “Can I use that to bounce him to sleep?”
 Not only did she agree, but she also lent us the ball to use at home—a curse in disguise as I would soon learn.

-The ball seemed to work miracles: my arms got a break and my baby slept immediately.
+The ball seemed to work miracles: my arms got a break and he slept immediately.
 But with our ever-growing dependence on the ball, he began to rely solely on the bouncing motion to fall asleep.
 So much so that we’d have to bounce him for several minutes each time before placing him in the crib.

 What had once been an effective way to put him to sleep was quickly becoming a problem.
 Here’s why:

-1. My baby relied on external sleeping aids
+My baby relied on external sleeping aids

 They also prevented him from falling asleep on his own.
 He wasn’t able to practice self-soothing techniques like rocking his head side to side or sucking his thumb.
 Because I did all the work for him, he had few opportunities to develop these abilities.

-2. Frequent wake-ups meant the whole family was tired
+Frequent wake-ups meant the whole family was tired

-3. My knees gave out
+My knees gave out

 And again, that’s assuming he’d fall asleep when I set him down.
-Many times, I’d bounce for 10 minutes only for him to wake up the minute I put him down.
+Many times, I’d bounce for 10 minutes only for him to wake up the instant I put him down.
 That means another set of 10 minutes of bouncing all over again.

-4. My baby still cried, even with the rocking
+My baby still cried even when rocked

-Somehow the rocking itself wasn’t soothing enough, and my baby would cry in my arms the entire time.
+Somehow the rocking itself wasn’t soothing enough, and my baby would still cry in my arms the entire time.

 I even tried bouncing harder on the yoga ball, which seemed to calm him down a little at first.
 But over time, even that didn’t work.
-Everything seemed backward: I had started rocking him to sleep to avoid his crying.
-But he was still crying regardless of how much or how long I rocked him.
+Everything seemed backward: I had started rocking him to sleep to avoid his crying, but he was still crying regardless of how much or how long I rocked him.

-Rocking your baby to sleep is fine if both parent and baby enjoy the moment.
+Rocking your baby to sleep is fine if both parent and baby enjoy it.
 But for some (myself included), the “bonding experience” brought misery and anxiety instead.
+I dreaded the start of the bedtime routine, knowing that what should be a long stretch of sleep for everyone would be punctured by frequent wake-ups.

 How to stop rocking your baby to sleep